What Is Wrongful Termination in Massachusetts?

 We emphasized that emotional distress, to be compensable, must be proved by substantial evidence of the emotional suffering that occurred, as well as substantial evidence of a causal connection between the complainant’s emotional distress and the respondent’s unlawful act.
 Factors to be considered include (1) the nature and character of the alleged harm; (2) the severity of the harm; (3) the length of time the complainant has suffered and reasonably expects to suffer; and (4) whether the complainant has attempted to mitigate the harm (e.g., by counseling or by taking medication).

 Although it is not essential that one seek medical attention to recover damages for emotional harm, some credible testimony of the distress is always necessary.
-If possible, it is useful to have a family member or other testify about the physical and concrete manifestations of emotion distress, such as loss of sleep, appetite and related effects.
+If possible, it is useful to have a family member or other testify about the physical and concrete manifestations of emotional distress, such as loss of sleep, loss of appetite and related effects.

 An award of punitive damages requires a heightened finding beyond mere liability and also beyond a knowing violation of the statute.
 Punitive damages may be awarded only where the defendant’s conduct is outrageous or egregious.
 Punitive damages are warranted where the conduct is so offensive that it justifies punishment and not merely compensation.
 In making an award of punitive damages, the fact finder should determine that the award is needed to deter such behavior toward the class of which plaintiff is a member, or that the defendant’s behavior is so egregious that it warrants public condemnation and punishment.